jd-solanki/anu/docs/guide/features/presets.md

 ## How to customize the theme default preset?

-To change the look of single component, you don't have to create the preset from the scratch or copy-paste the existing preset.
+To change the look of a single component, you don't have to create the preset from scratch or copy-paste the existing preset.

 `presetThemeDefault` have various shortcuts that styles the component.
-You can overrides these shortcuts to change the look & feel of the component.
+You can override these shortcuts to change the look & feel of the component.

 ```ts
 presetThemeDefault({